clearhaus/gateway-api-docs/source/index.html.md

 ## Series of transactions

-Clearhaus supports the recurring type of subscription billing.
+Clearhaus supports two types of subscription billing:

+* Recurring: Transactions processed at agreed predetermined, regular intervals not exceeding 1 year; e.g. a monthly subscription for a magazine.
+* Unscheduled (UCOF, Unscheduled Credential on File): Transactions that does not occur on predetermined, regular intervals; e.g. a car sharing subscription billed weekly but only for weeks when the service is used.

-There may be an agreed end of the series.
-The amount may be varying.
+For both types, there may be an agreed end of the series and the amount may be varying.
 See the partner guideline for more details.

 ### Repeatedly reserve money

-A first-in-series recurring payment is created by making an authorization and marking it as a `recurring` series.
-As an example, a first-in-series recurring payment could be made this way:
+A first-in-series payment is created by making an authorization and marking it as either a `recurring` or `unscheduled` series.
+For instance, a first-in-series recurring payment could be made this way:

 ````shell
 curl -X POST \